 A full list of nonprofits fighting to bridge the digital divide can be found in our Internet Guide for Low & Fixed Incomes.

-It’s clear that America still has a lot of work to do to close the digital divide.
+It’s clear that America still has a lot of work to do to bridge the digital divide.
 Americans not only need access to affordable high-speed internet and communications technology, but need the tools and knowledge to benefit from both.
-In the meantime, we’ll be waiting to see when and how President Biden’s infrastructure bill will ignite big changes in the ISP market.
+Each year, the gap narrows, thanks to government investments like the BEAD program, initiatives like the ACP, and numerous other organizations trying to bridge the divide and raise accessibility to technology and internet services.